ezEngine/docs-src/pages/getting-started/faq.md

 We don't plan very far ahead.
 Here are the things we intend to work on in the near term.

-1. High level documentation.
+1. Vulkan renderer
-1. Small code samples, where needed for the documentation.
+1. Linux port
-1. Automated tests for some features, especially where the documentation can benefit as well.
+1. Switch from PhysX to Jolt physics
-1. Bug fixing for issues discovered by the documentation efforts.
+1. Animation system improvements
-1. Polish user experience, especially for first time users, where possible with little effort.
+1. Better ragdoll system
-1. Skeletal Animation System.
+1. General usability improvements

 "Intend to work" **doesn't mean complete**, though.
 We can't give estimates on that.